-TED Talks are designed to deliver powerful ideas in concentrated form.
+TED Talks are designed to deliver big ideas in concentrated form.
 In 18 minutes or less, experts share insights that can reshape how you think about science, business, psychology, technology, and dozens of other fields.
-But watching a talk and truly learning from it are different things.
-Research consistently shows that passive consumption — watching or listening — leads to poor retention compared to active engagement with the material.
+But watching a talk and actually learning from it are two different things.
+Research consistently shows passive consumption (watching or listening) leads to poor retention compared to active engagement with the material.

 Transcribing TED Talks is the first step toward active learning.
-With a transcript, you can highlight key arguments, extract quotable insights, generate flashcards for the concepts introduced, and build a personal knowledge library from the talks that matter most to you.
+With a transcript, you can highlight key arguments, pull out quotable insights, generate flashcards for the concepts introduced, and build a personal knowledge library from the talks that matter most to you.

 Why Go Beyond Just Watching?

 TED's own website provides transcripts for many talks, which is a great starting point.
-But a raw transcript is only text on a page.
+A raw transcript is just text on a page though.
 What students, researchers, and lifelong learners need are study-ready materials: summaries that capture the argument structure, flashcards that test comprehension, and a way to ask questions about the content and get answers with references.

-VidNotes takes TED Talk transcription further by adding AI-powered analysis, transforming a passive transcript into an active learning toolkit.
+VidNotes takes TED Talk transcription further by adding AI-powered analysis, turning a passive transcript into an active learning toolkit.

 Who Benefits from Transcribing TED Talks?